t56k/advent-of-code/README.md

-# advent of code
+# Advent of Code 2021

-## many days stolen outright before day 8, 2020
+## You'd be wise to ignore earlier years for the most part

+Aiming for stable, idiomatic Rust with the fewest deps possible.